mthebert/angular_eventsv2/README.md

 -Better validation on the new events form
 -use filter to display an icon for the session level (intro, intermediate, advanced)

+### Notes:
+Angular: Most documentation has not caught up with 1.2.x.
+There seems to be a big difference in the promises/resource area as well as some routing changes, so for the sake of making things easier for now - I have rolled back my Angular to v 1.1.5

+Node: When dealing with the sections with $q/$resource and promises, My node service did not allow the post to save data.
+I had to edit my web-server.js to handle the post.
+I found the solution [here](https://raw.github.com/glepretre/angular-seed/9108d8e4bf6f70a5145b836ebeae0db3f29593d7/scripts/web-server.js)

 ### PluralSight